The Betriebskostenabrechnung: Your Apartment Service Charge Statement

 - Your total statement of what you owe or are due back.

-- The budget for the Wohngemeinschaft for the next financial year, based on the
+- The budget for the Wohngemeinschaft for the next financial year, based on the estimated costs put together by the Hausverwaltung.

 - A summary of costs which are deductible against income tax law §35a.
 This is a really important part of your Abrechnung and many tenants don’t know that this is actually tax deductible.
 Without going into too much detail, this summarises any manual labour incurred by the property management company (common examples are gardening and janitorial services). and can be deducted on your tax return at 20% of the total costs incurred.